ojiegbeprince/Course-Revenue-Optimization-Engagement-Analysis/README.md

 Meanwhile, insights and recommendations are provided on the following key area as the findings suggest a clear opportunity for the business to;

 ### 1. Expand beginner-focused funnels:
 There is a strong demand for introductory contents (Beginner courses) and 80% of top 20 most popular courses are beginner-level.
-So, Creating more high-quality beginner courses and bundle them into learning paths to convert learners into long-term customers can help the WhiteHat as an EdTech company attract large enrollment.
+So, creating more high-quality beginner courses and bundle them into learning paths to convert learners into long-term customers can help the WhiteHat Acadeny as an EdTech company attract large enrollment.
 Also, the dataset shows that Beginner-level courses make up a large portion of:

 - Free courses (used as a lead generators in EdTech companiies).